deepak-malik/LeetCode/README.md

 ## InterviewBit
 This repository contains solutions to problems available on Interview Bit.
 They are divided based on the topics.
+Problems containing * are part of some other repository (Already solved).

 **1. Arrays**
 - [X] [Duplicate in array](../master/src/com/deepak/interviewbit/Arrays/DuplicateInArray.java)